pingcap/docs/sql/mysql-compatibility.md

 >
 > The operations are executed as follows:
 >
-> 1. The client inserts the `insert into t values (1, 1)` statement to Instance B which sets the `id` to 1 and the statement is executed successfully.
+> 1. The client issues the `insert into t values (1, 1)` statement to Instance B which sets the `id` to 1 and the statement is executed successfully.
-> 2. The client inserts the `insert into t (c) (1)` statement to Instance A. This statement does not specify the value of `id`, therefore Instance A allocates the value.
+> 2. The client issues the `insert into t (c) (1)` statement to Instance A. This statement does not specify the value of `id`, so Instance A allocates the value.
 Currently, Instances A caches the auto-increment ID of [1, 5000], so it allocates the `id` value to 1 and adds 1 to the local counter.
 However, at this time the data with the `id` of 1 already exists in the cluster, therefore it reports `Duplicated Error`.

 ### Built-in functions